Scottish Prayer Book (1929): Daily Office

 The pattern of the 1662 prayer book in reciting the entirely of the Psalter during a 30-day period of saying Morning and Evening Prayer was retained in part, though with certain amendments.
-In order to avoid the Sunday recitation of the Imprecatory Psalms–considered potentially difficult to "the scruples of the average Sunday worshipper"–rubrics were altered to remove some from public Sunday services and offer optional omission of other verses.
+To avoid the Sunday recitation of the Imprecatory Psalms–considered potentially difficult to "the scruples of the average Sunday worshipper"–rubrics were altered to remove some from public Sunday services and offer optional omission of other verses.
 These alterations, resulting in the removal of Psalm 119 from public services, were considered "an attempt to pander to sickly sentiment" by proponents of the 1662 prayer book.

 Within Matins, the Te Deum, with the later ending addition, is divided into three sections.
 The Benedicite is also presented, with the option to alternatively recite the Benedictus es, a hymn also derived from the Song of the Three Holy Children.
 Following its regular usage by the Edinburgh Theological College in the years preceding the 1929 prayer book, the evening service of Compline was introduced to supplement Evensong.